BirthJuly 14, 1933 in Montréal

 DeathOctober 02, 1996 in Montréal

 Party LeaderJanuary 17, 1970 to December 14, 1976

-Born in Montreal in 1933, Robert Bourassa was admitted to the Bar in 1957 before obtaining a Masters in Economics and Politics at Oxford University in England in 1959 as well as a subsequent Masters in Finance and Political Economy at Harvard University in 1960.
+Born in Montréal in 1933, Robert Bourassa was first admitted to the Quebec Bar in 1957 before earning a Master’s degree in Political and Economic Science from Oxford University in England and a Master’s degree in Finance and Financial Law from Harvard University in 1960.

-Health reasons drove Bourassa to resign as Quebec Premier and Quebec Liberal Party Liberal party leader in September, 1993.
-He died of cancer just more than three years later, on October 2, 1996, in Montreal.
+Bourassa would resign from his roles as Premier of Quebec and Leader of the Quebec Liberal Party in September 1993, citing health reasons.
+He died three years later, on October 2, 1996, in Montréal.